dlonzell/cs348k_dlonzell/README.md

 ## Summary

 This project builds an LLMR-inspired pipeline that takes a written language-learning scenario card and generates a runnable spatial roleplay scene for Apple Vision Pro.
-The system translates the written card into a typed object-and-task plan, realizes selected objects with SAM3D on a remote GPU service, lays the assets out in a reach-scale scene, and evaluates where the generated roleplay succeeds or breaks.
+The system translates the written card into a typed object-and-task plan, realizes selected objects with SAM3D on a remote GPU service, lays the assets out in a scene, and evaluates where the generated roleplay succeeds or breaks.

-The final result is not a production-ready scene generator.
-It is an end-to-end visual computing systems prototype plus an evaluation that localizes the gap between a generated plan and a playable spatial roleplay scene.

 ![Final scene examples](docs/final/assets/figures/final_scene_examples.png)